aerospike/aerospike-client-python/doc/client.rst

     to set the partition status of a query/scan during a partition query/scan.
     Useful for resuming partition query/scans.

-    partition_status is a dictionary of dictionaries.
+    partition_status is a dictionary of tuples.
 The top level key is a :class:`int` called "id" in this documentation. "id" corresponds to a partition id. "id"'s value is another dictionary containing status details about that partition.
 See those values below.